fullcontact/fullcontact4j/README.md

 Behind the scenes, FullContact4j has done a lot for you:
 * authenticated with FullContact
-* accounted for rate limiting, sending the request if you are below your rate limit (or waiting to send your request until the time is right if you have exceeded your account limit).
+* accounted for rate limiting (for person API requests), sending the request if you are below your rate limit (or waiting to send your request until the time is right if you have exceeded your account limit).
 * checked for errors and parsed useful messages/data
 * turned the response JSON into a perfectly normal Java object.